-Employer contributions and Participant, Dependent, and Retiree self-payments are received and held in Trust by the Trustees pending payment of benefits and administrative expenses.
-Contributions are determined by the provisions of the Collective Bargaining Agreements in force with one or more of the Local Unions affiliated with the Iron Workers District Council of Southern Ohio & Vicinity.
-The Collective Bargaining Agreements require contributions to the Plan at fixed rates per hour worked for Employers.
+Employer contributions are received and held in Trust by the Trustees pending payment of benefits and administrative expenses.
+Contributions are determined by the provisions of the Metal Building and Canopy Agreement in force with one or more of the Local Unions affiliated with the Iron Workers District Council of Southern Ohio & Vicinity.
+The Metal Building and Canopy Agreement requires contributions to the Plan at fixed rates per hour worked for Employers.

-The Benefit Trust Office issues each Participant a quarterly statement that includes the names of Employers and the hours of work reported.
-Upon written request, you may receive information as to whether a particular employer or organization has entered into a Collective Bargaining Agreement with the Fund or obtain a copy of the Collective Bargaining Agreement.
-You are entitled to participate in this Plan if you work under one of the Collective Bargaining Agreements and if your employer makes the required contributions to the Fund on your behalf.
+The Benefit Trust Office issues each Participant a quarterly statement that includes the name of his employer and the hours of work reported.
+Upon written request, you may receive information as to whether a particular employer or organization has entered into the Metal Building and Canopy Agreement with the Fund or obtain a copy of the Metal Building and Canopy Agreement.
+You are entitled to participate in this Plan if you work under the Metal Building and Canopy Agreement and if your employer makes the required contributions to the Fund on your behalf.